 A user account must exist on your team's accounts with both the service provider and the identity provider.
 ProntoForms user accounts cannot be created on the fly when users log in through your Identity Provider.

 - The ProntoForms and IdP usernames could both be "johndoe".

 - The ProntoForms username could be "firstname.lastname@example.org", and the IdP username could be "johndoe".

-In the SAML configuration, a "username suffix" can be defined so that the ProntoForms and IdP usernames can be matched.
+In the SSO configuration, a "username suffix" can be defined so that the ProntoForms and IdP usernames can be matched.
 In the second example above, the username suffix would be "@yourcompany.com".